Revision history

 NOTE

 You cannot delete a published article version.
-You can only delete the unpublished article versions.
+Only unpublished versions can be deleted.

 1. Open: To open the article version in the Editor.
 This helps you restore any of the previous versions to their published state.